History of Durham Deaf Services and Community Contributions

 In 1980, a group of concerned people met in the St. Albert Church in Oshawa to talk about the need for Deaf Services and a Sign Language course to be offered in the area.
 It was from this meeting that the seeds of Durham Deaf Services, then known as the Oshawa Deaf Centre (ODC), were sown.
 Fred Walker was co-founder and first Executive Director of the ODC, along with Iva (Arenburg) Lethbridge, the other co-founder of the ODC.
 They worked jointly in establishing the Sign Language course “Speak in Silence” at Durham College.
 Many of those taking the course were parents of Deaf and Hard of hearing children.
 These parents began pressing for other services to be offered in Durham Region.
 It was in March of 1981 that ODC opened its door offering services from a tiny bachelor apartment on Fredrick Street, close to the Oshawa General Hospital.
 Due to the lack of space and residential zoning, the agency eventually changed locations.

-By the time ODC received its “incorporation” status in May 1982, they had moved “up” to share the main floor of a small house on Simcoe Street with two Doctors who occupied the south rooms.
+By the time the ODC received its “incorporation” status in May 1982, they had moved “up” to share the main floor of a small house on Simcoe Street with two Doctors who occupied the south rooms.
 It was the friendship between the Oshawa Central Lions and the Oshawa Deaf Centre which made the present-day location at 750 King Street East possible.
 Through various fundraising activities, this century-old home was donated by the Lions in 1984.
 Through the ODC, services previously unavailable in the Durham Region became available, such as counselling, technical devices, job placement and the establishment of a summer camp in 1982 for Deaf and Hard of hearing children.

 The ODC was directly responsible for the installation of a TTY in the offices of Durham Regional Police Force, a service that on the advice of ODC was upgraded with the installation of a phone line dedicated solely for TTY users.
 ODC acted as a consultant on TTY to the local Vocational Rehabilitation Services offices and they too eventually had a TTY installed.

-On October 15, 1990, ODC’s other proposal for the Thrive Program (which taught literacy and life skills) was approved by the Ministry of Education, Durham Board of Education, Trillium Foundation and Office of Disabled Persons.
+Again, on October 15, 1990, the ODC’s other proposal for the Thrive Program (which taught literacy and life skills) was approved by the Ministry of Education, Durham Board of Education, Trillium Foundation and Office of Disabled Persons.
 The Thrive Program used an interactive and visual approach to learning that incorporated ASL to teach basic life skills such as gardening, cooking, and budget planning to Deaf and Hard of hearing individuals.
 At this time, the Oshawa Deaf Centre was the only agency offering this service to the community, taught completely in ASL.

 In 1991, Oshawa Deaf Centre created its first mission statement.
 1991 was also the year that the lending library was started, thanks to a grant from Atkinson Foundation the year before.